 When you select a custom timeframe, you can configure a start time and an end time.

-The initiated by filter enables you to define an actor's name or its universal principal name (UPN).
+The initiated by filter enables you to define an actor's name or a universal principal name (UPN).

 The category filter enables you to select one of the following filter: